BlazingArrow246/BlazingArrow246/README.md

 ## 🚀 About Me

 - 🎓 **Who I am:**
-I am currently a 22 year old student at Codespace Academy learning software development.
+I am currently a 23 year old graduate at Codespace Academy,with a 6 month full time software development certificate.

 - 🌍 **Location:**
  I currently reside in Crawford, Cape Town

 - 💼 **What I do:**
-I am a software development student
+I am a software development graduate
-I currently work for a photo booth company as well as a delivery driver for Takealot.
+I currently work as a freelancer for a photo booth company, as well as a delivery driver for Takealot.

 - 🎯 **Interests:**
 A few of my interest include: